samaratrilling/HMMTrigramTagger/README.txt

 C. For question 5A, I'm assuming that the bigrams and trigrams we're reading in will be perfect data - e.g. there will only be one line for each trigram or bigram.

+D. For question 6, the code is virtually the same as in question 4, it just has a few more options for _RARE_ tags.
 --------------------------------------------------------------------------------------------------
 PERFORMANCE for algorithm (precision, recall, F-score) and OBSERVATIONS